awsdocs/aws-systems-manager-user-guide/doc_source/explorer-securityhub-integration.md

 1. Select the **Disabled** slider to enable **AWS Security Hub**\.

    Critical and High security findings are displayed by default\.
 To also display Medium and Low security findings, select the **Disabled** slider next to **Medium,Low**\.

+1. In the **OpsItems created by Security Hub findings** section, choose **Enable access**\.
+If you don't see this button, log into the AWS Organizations management account and return to this page to click the button\.

 ## How to view findings from Security Hub<a name="explorer-securityhub-integration-view-received-findings"></a>